Rookwood, New South Wales

 Rookwood is a suburb in western Sydney, in the state of New South Wales, Australia located 14 km west of the Sydney central business district, in the local government area of the Cumberland Council.
-It is the easternmost suburb in greater western Sydney.

-Rookwood Cemetery, comprising the entirety of the suburb, is the largest cemetery in the Southern Hemisphere.
+It has had no permanent population for decades (as of 2021) and exists only to house Rookwood Cemetery.

 History

 Rookwood was named from a title of an 1834 novel by William Harrison Ainsworth (1805–1882).
 A railway station called Haslam's Creek was opened in this area in 1859, on the railway line from Sydney to Parramatta.
 Samuel Haslam owned various grants beside the creek from 1804.
 Haslam's Creek was the site of the first railway disaster in New South Wales in July 1858, which resulted in two deaths.

 When the necropolis opened in 1867, it was known as Haslam's Creek Cemetery.
 Residents disliked the association with the burial ground and in 1876 the suburb was renamed Rookwood.
 The name of the railway station was changed to Rookwood in 1878; and, by the 1880s, shops were established in the area.